jjenkov/javafx-examples/README.md

 ./mvnw compile exec:java -Dexec.args="com.jenkov.javafx.webview.WebViewExample"

+### Run via Gradle - Passing Main Class as Argument to Gradle
+You can use gradle and pass the example class you want to add. for example to run WebViewExample you can run

+./gradlew run --args="com.jenkov.javafx.webview.WebViewExample"

 ### Run via Maven
 You can use Maven and edit the pom.xml file and change "mainClass" of openjfx plugin configuration and select the example you want then run